SruthiKorembathe/CICDImplementation/Home.md

 ## Working with the wiki locally

 You can clone the wiki: it is a repo in GitHub.
+For this project, the clone URL is:
+<git@github.com:binkley/wiki-docs.wiki.git>.<br/>
+Note the ".wiki" added after your code repo URL.

+I like to edit the wiki locally, and take advantage of my IDE and the command line, but this is up to you what works best.

+### Commit messages

 When you edit in the GitHub UI, the default commit message look like:

 > Updated Home (markdown)

-You can give a commit message in the UI with:<br/>
+You can give a commit message in the UI at the bottom of the page:<br/>
 ![image](https://github.com/binkley/wiki-docs/assets/186421/e6ec089f-cc8e-4ab6-843a-a2daeacf41fa)

+And you can always give a meaningful commit message when working locally!

 ## Adding images and screenshots